NativeScript/docs-v7/docs/ui/ng-components/ng-Calendar/getting-started.md

 ---

 # Getting Started with RadCalendar for Angular
 This article will guide you through the process of adding a RadCalendar in your application.
 For more information on how each separate feature of {% typedoc_link classes:RadCalendar %} is used, please refer to the dedicated articles.
+The code snippets from this section are available as [a standalone demo application](https://github.com/NativeScript/nativescript-ui-samples-angular).

 ## Installation
 Run the following command to add the plugin to your application: